 The MuTu System is a 12-week program with the first couple weeks being specifically targeted at rebuilding your core, pelvic muscles, and your inner abdominals.
 It can be used whether your baby was just born or is a couple months old.
 Even if it’s been years since you had your last baby, you can still use the MuTu system to get abdominal muscles you can be proud of.

 Update: As of January 2018 the MuTu System has been redesigned to make it easier than ever for postpartum mothers to get back into shape after their baby is born.
 Each week is split into modules that have downloadable workout videos, worksheets, equipment needed lists, and so much more.
 You won’t find another program that is structured so well and so easy to follow!
-See more update this update here.
+See more about this update here.

 What Exercises Should You Start With after a C Section